isa-vit/Parck/CONTRIBUTING.md

 # Contributing Guidelines

-- Work with either **Java/Kotlin** whichever language you are comfortable with
 - Create issues first, start working only after getting it assigned
 - Add a screenshot if appropriate (_say for the UI_), while making the PR
 - Once you complete your part, create a pull request